 - Another, who had a concentration in Media and Arts Management, interned at SONY Corp and subsequently received a job offer.
 He was also accepted for graduate studies at Columbia Business School.
 He has his own music label, has partnered with a large distributor, and has just completed a national tour.

-THE NEW FASHION STUDIES CONCENTRATION:
+THE NEW FASHION MARKETING CONCENTRATION:

 - NEW YORK CITY IS A PRE-EMINENT INTERNATIONAL FASHION CENTER.
 The new concentration in Fashion Marketing brings students into the heart of the industry, giving students first-hand exposure to fashion design and marketing firms.
 Students will attend fashion shows, visit fashion exhibits, and get to meet designers; and they will have their foot in the door well before graduation.